 Here’s where you can get it:

 Selenium helps to prevent fibrosis (excess scar tissue) by regulating collagen similar to vitamin E.

 Source: USDA Food Composition Databases

-Omega 3 fatty acids help to produce optimal collagen levels.
+Omega-3 fatty acids help support optimal collagen levels.

-One study found that omega 3s promoted ligament healing by increasing ligament collagen[*].
+One in vitro study found that omega-3s promoted ligament regeneration by increasing ligament collagen[*].

-They also help to decrease collagen when it’s convenient.
+They also help to decrease collagen when necessary, or reduce collagen formation where it’s unneeded.
 Collagen is the most clot-forming component in the heart[*].
 After vascular damage, collagen begins to adhere to platelets in your arteries and form clots, putting you at risk of heart disease.

 Collagen peptides and gelatin are not the same supplement.
-Gelatin is a form of cooked collagen.
+Gelatin is a form of cooked collagen used in food manufacturing.

-This leaves gelatin with long chains of amino acids, in contrast with the short chains of collagen peptides.
+This leaves gelatin with long chains of amino acids, in contrast with the short chains (dipeptides and tripeptides) of collagen peptides.